DAK404/Mosaic/Readme.txt

 !
 IMPORTANT      !
 _______________________

-This program source code is strictly private and the license in the License file (LICENSE.EULA) are as applicable.
+This programs source code is strictly private and the license in the License file (LICENSE.EULA) are as applicable.

-If you do not agree to adhere to the License of the program, you must not install the program on the system.
-BY INSTALLING THE PROGRAM, YOU AGREE TO ADHERE TO THE END USER LICENSE AGREEMENT (EULA)
+If you do not agree with the License Agreement of the program, do not use or install this Software on this system.
+BY INSTALLING THE PROGRAM, YOU AGREE TO THE END USER LICENSE AGREEMENT (EULA)

 -----------------------------------------------------------------------------
 _______________________